Mixed Models with Multiple Instance Learning: Abstract

 \section{Abstract}

-Predicting patient features from single-cell data can unveil cellular states implicated in health and disease.
+Predicting patient features from single-cell data can help identify cellular states implicated in health and disease.
 Linear models and average cell type expressions are typically favored for this task for their efficiency and robustness, but they overlook the rich cell heterogeneity inherent in single-cell data.
-To address this gap, we introduce GMIL, a framework integrating Generalized Linear Mixed Models (GLMM) and Multiple Instance Learning (MIL), upholding the advantages of linear models while modeling cell-state heterogeneity.
-By leveraging predefined cell embeddings, GMIL enhances computational efficiency and aligns with recent advancements in single-cell representation learning.
-Our empirical results reveal that GMIL outperforms existing MIL models in single-cell datasets, uncovering new associations and elucidating biological mechanisms across different domains.
+To address this gap, we introduce MixMIL, a framework integrating Generalized Linear Mixed Models (GLMM) and Multiple Instance Learning (MIL), upholding the advantages of linear models while modeling cell state heterogeneity.
+By leveraging predefined cell embeddings, MixMIL enhances computational efficiency and aligns with recent advancements in single-cell representation learning.
+Our empirical results reveal that MixMIL outperforms existing MIL models in single-cell datasets, uncovering new associations and elucidating biological mechanisms across different domains.

-\section{Introduction}
+\section{INTRODUCTION}

 Single-cell omics data have been instrumental in unveiling cellular heterogeneity, proving invaluable in studying human health and disease~\citep{perez2022single,ahern2022blood,vandereyken2023methods,lim2023transitioning}.
 Within these vast datasets, determining which cells are impacted by specific interventions or genetic variations is of utmost importance.
 However, drawing such associations at the single-cell level is statistically challenging, given the sparse nature of the data and the structured noise introduced by cellular dependencies within a sample~\citep{you2023modeling,cuomo2023single}.
 Traditional pooling procedures, such as the pseudo-bulk approach in single-cell RNA sequencing, sidestep these challenges but at the expense of overlooking key cell states~\citep{perez2022single,ahern2022blood,YazarOneK1K,janssens2021fully,lafarge2019capturing,ljosa2013comparison}.